At a glance: An invoice is used to collect payment. A receipt is used for proof of payment once the invoice is paid.

 - Method of payment used

-Check out this example of a simple sales receipt for payment from the sample invoice above:
+Check out this example of a basic sales receipt from Smartsheet:

 A final word on invoices vs. receipts